-Conclusion
+Conclusion and methodology

-Conclusion and methodology With AI moving so fast, both in terms of adoption and development, it's critical for business decision makers to keep up to date with its current context.
+With AI moving so fast, both in terms of adoption and development, it's critical for business decision makers to keep up to date with its current context.

 This research helps to do that, highlighting some interesting developments.
 Many of the people we spoke to hold AI in very high regard.
 It's not just that they use the technology regularly, but that they trust it, in some cases implicitly, both with business decisions and with very personal decisions.
 They see its potential utility as up there with energy itself.
-But there is clearly some reticence to accept AI completely into society without guardrails, as we found a high level of support for some form of global governing body for AI.
+But there is clearly some reticence to accept AI completely into society without guardrails, as we found a high level of support for some form of global governing body for Al.

 In a business context, organisations are already seeing increased profits using AI, and the priority is continued AI adoption.
 No particular surprises there.
 But while the investment continues, middle and junior management - the people tasked with rolling out AI - are less sure of its success than those in the boardroom.
 Besides that, there's suspicion that not all of this spending is creating value.
 If there's one through-line to all of this, it's that the question is no longer what or when, but how.

 How do we capitalise on wide social engagement and trust with AI?
 How do we put investment in the right places to deliver the right advantages?
 And how do we collaborate across organisations and borders to ensure AI reaches its full potential?

 Here, help from an experienced partner is vital.
 While nobody has full clarity on every change coming over the horizon, expertise and insight is building fast, and businesses like Endava are developing the cross-sectoral view to really share the knowledge of what works and what doesn't.

-The AI transformation is underway, and it's more than process-deep; it'll send ripples throughout all organisations and industries, through our personal lives, and it will run deep into our culture and society.
+The AI transformation is underway, and it's more than processdeep; it'll send ripples throughout all organisations and industries, through our personal lives, and it will run deep into our culture and society.
 And, as is always the case, huge social change means that businesses need to shift their own practices at least as quickly.
 Use the insights here, speak to experts and speak to your colleagues, and go get your organisation set up for AI success.
-Methodology Endava partnered with the research and insights company 3Gem to survey 500 employees of large companies in the UK, selecting for respondents with a self-reported seniority level of management or higher, via an online panel in May 2025.